CBA Commentary

 For the highest quality capital, CET1, the capital to risk-weighted assets ratio of the banking sector is 21%, compared to 21.3% in the previous quarter, and is thus above the 17.7% ratio of the pre-pandemic period 2015-2019.
 The average over the past five years was 21.1%.

-The banks' retained earnings (part of the highest quality capital CET1) of CZK 423bn represent 58% of the banks' total capital, which reached CZK 733bn in Q4 2025.
+The banks' retained earnings (part of the highest quality capital CET1) of CZK 423bn represent 58% of total bank capital, which reached CZK 733bn in Q4 2025.
 Retained earnings accounted for 52% of total capital in the pre-Covidian quinquennium, while in the last five years this share was 57%.

 Source of primary data